 2. Teach our children ways to respond to the bullying.

-We can teach our kids to ignore the bullying, as some bullies enjoy provoking a strong response.
-Or, we can teach them to speak assertively when facing bullying, using phrases like “Stop that!” or “I don’t like it”.
+We can teach our kids to ignore the bullying—sometimes, the bully may enjoy provoking a strong response.
+Another way could be teaching them to speak assertively, using phrases like “Stop that!” or “I don’t like it”.

-“Failing which, the child may want to take it to the teacher,” says Ai Jin.
-However, she adds, parents may want to avoid intervening if a child is in his teenage years—unless the bullying is severe—as teens may prefer handling such situations on their own.
+“Failing which, the child may want to take it to the teacher,” says Ai Jin, cautioning that parents may want to avoid intervening if their child is in their teenage years, unless the bullying is severe.

-If a child is being bullied online, such as through a game, simply asking him to log off can prevent the situation from becoming worse.
+If your child is being bullied over a digital platform such as an online game, simply asking him to log off can prevent the situation from becoming worse.

 Nevertheless, Ai Jin also encourages parents not to hesitate to seek professional help or counselling, should the need arise.